DEVELOPING PROGRAMMABLE, MULTI-CHANNEL FILLING EQUIPMENT

 THE CLIENT’S NEED

-A major biotech company needed a custom programmable reagent cartridge filler for consumable reagent trays used with their DNA sequencing platforms.
+A major biotech company needed a custom programmable reagent cartridge filling machine for consumable reagent trays used with their DNA sequencing platforms.
 They were looking for the flexibility to handle any combination of reagent tray design and recipe in their configuration matrix.
 The client also needed custom equipment to apply foil seals to the filled trays.
 Both pieces of equipment were to be used in a clean room manufacturing setting.
 Loading and unloading of reagent trays was to be performed by an operator.

 TECHNICAL CHALLENGES: REAGENT FILLING AND SEALING EQUIPMENT